Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 #### Mode (Most frequent value):
 ```
+The mode is the value which occurs the most in a set.
+So if you had a set [2, 2, 2, 3] then the
+mode would be 2 since 2 is the value which occurs most frequently in the set.

+Calculating the mode with stats from the scipy module:

 from scipy import stats

 list_of_speed_data = [99, 86, 87, 88, 111, 86, 103, 87, 94, 78, 77, 85, 86]